-- 1. When sampling sand from a stockpile, the use of the sampling tube is optional. - 2.
-Table 1, Minimum (Field) Sample Size, is modified to allow for reduced sample sizes in accordance with the Alaska DOT&PF Guidelines for WAQTC FOP for AASHTO T 27/T 11 (i.e. the field sample size is such that when split twice, it will provide a testing sample of proper size for WAQTC FOP for AASHTO T 27/T 11).
+1. Table 1, Minimum (Field) Sample Size, is modified to allow for reduced sample sizes in accordance with the Alaska DOT&PF Guidelines for WAQTC FOP for AASHTO T 27/T 11 (i.e. the field sample size is such that when split twice, it will provide a testing sample of proper size for WAQTC FOP for AASHTO T 27/T 11).